apache/druid/docs/development/extensions-core/druid-ranger-security.md

 Please see [Authentication and Authorization](../../design/auth.md) for more information on the extension interfaces being implemented.

+---
+**NOTE**

+The latest release of Apache Ranger is at the time of writing version 2.0.
+This version has a dependency on `log4j 1.2.17` which has a vulnerability if you configure it to use a `SocketServer` (CVE-2019-17571).
+Next to that, it also includes Kafka 2.0.0 which has 2 known vulnerabilities (CVE-2019-12399, CVE-2018-17196).
+Kafka can be used by the audit component in Ranger, but is not required.

+---

 ## Configuration

 Support for Apache Ranger authorization consists of three elements: configuration of the extension